andthum/mdtools/docs/source/doc_pages/dev_guide/dev_install.rst

     python3 -m venv .venv-dev
     # Activate the virtual environment.
     source .venv-dev/bin/activate
-    # Upgrade pip, setuptools and wheel.
+    # Upgrade pip, setuptools and wheel (optional, but recommend).
     python3 -m pip install --upgrade pip setuptools wheel

 Every time you start working on the project, you should first activate